ArXivCode/ArXivCode/Final Report.md

 **Retrieval Implementation**

-The system uses pre-computed embeddings stored as NumPy arrays rather than building a FAISS index at runtime. `DenseRetrieval` loads `code_embeddings.npy` and `metadata.json` on initialization.
+The system uses pre-computed embeddings stored as NumPy arrays, with optional FAISS index support for faster similarity search on larger datasets. `DenseRetrieval` loads `code_embeddings.npy` and `metadata.json` on initialization.
 Computes cosine similarity using scikit-learn's `cosine_similarity` between query embedding and all document embeddings.
+For faster search, FAISS can be used for approximate nearest neighbor search.
 Returns top-K indices via `np.argsort`.
-The FAISS index manager (`faiss_index.py`) exists for potential future use but is not used in the current runtime pipeline.
+The FAISS index manager (`faiss_index.py`) supports building and querying FAISS indices for improved scalability.

 **Hybrid Scoring**